-Social, psychological, and behavioral theories of orgaconcepts of administrative organization and the individual; emphasis on governmental organizations.
+Social, psychological, and behavioral theories of organization; concepts of administrative leadership; organization and the individual; emphasis on governmental organizations.
 Not open to students with credit in Psychology 321.

 P A 440.
 Microcomputer Applications in Criminal Justice and Public Administration (3) (Offered only at IVC)